ctgk/PRML/README.md

 ## Notebooks

-The notebooks in this repository can be viewed with nbviewer or other tools, or you can use [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/), a free computing environment on AWS (prior [registration with an email address](https://studiolab.sagemaker.aws/requestAccount) is required).
+The notebooks in this repository can be viewed with nbviewer or other tools, or you can use [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/), a free computing environment on AWS (prior [registration with an email address](https://studiolab.sagemaker.aws/requestAccount) is required.
+Please refer to [this document](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lab-onboard.html) for usage).

 From the table below, you can open the notebooks for each chapter in each of these environments.